 Illustrating the kingdom >> Rewards of the Kingdom of Heaven >> Reserved in heaven >>

-Our inheritance is reserved in heaven – The rewards that we will enjoy in heaven throughout all eternity will be
+Our inheritance is reserved in heaven – The rewards that we will enjoy in heaven throughout eternity will be

 are very beautiful, but their outward appearance is not an accurate depiction of their inner

-heightened innate ability to know God, which is determined right here and now by
+heightened ability to know God, which is determined by our relationship with Him in this life.

 (243g) Kingdom of God